jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 VULNERABILITIES
 12
 IN 2023, THE CVSS\-SCORED VULNERABILITIES
-ANALYZED BY UPSTREAMS ANALYSTS HAD:
+ANALYZED BY UPSTREAM’S ANALYSTS HAD:
 Together with the sharp increase in automotive\-related CVEs in 2023, we also witnessed a rise in severity.
 In 2023, critical and high vulnerabilities accounted for nearly 80% of total CVES, up from 71% in 2022\.
 This trend amplifies the importance of closely monitoring automotive\-specific CVEs by all stakeholders and proactively detecting exploits, as well as prioritizing mitigation.
 Source: Upstream Security
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 45
 OEMs
 Tier\-1s
 Tier\-2s
 Electric Vehicles
-EV Charging Infrastructure Local Grids
+EV Charging Infrastructure / Local Grids
 Autonomous Vehicles
 Agriculture Equipment
 Mobility IoT
-TSP Fleet Management
+TSP / Fleet Management
 Car Dealerships
 Car, Commercial, and Delivery Fleets
 Public Transportation
-Government Fleets Emergency Services
+Government Fleets / Emergency Services
 Car and Bike Sharing
 Car Rental
 Ride Sharing and Hailing
 Smart Cities
 Insurance
 Source: Upstream Security
 THE IMPACT IS FELT ACROSS THE
 SMART MOBILITY ECOSYSTEM